Pandemic predictions and preparations prior to the COVID-19 pandemic

 Planning and preparing for pandemics has happened in countries and international organizations.
 The World Health Organization writes recommendations and guidelines, though there is no sustained mechanism to review countries' preparedness for epidemics and their rapid response abilities.
 National action depends on national governments.
-In 2005–2006, before the 2009 swine flu pandemic and during the decade following it, the governments in the United States, France, UK, and others managed strategic health equipment stocks, but they often reduced stocks after the 2009 pandemic in order to reduce costs.
+In 2005–2006, before the 2009 swine flu pandemic and during the decade following it, the governments in the United States, France, UK, and others managed strategic health equipment stocks, but they often reduced inventory after the 2009 pandemic in order to reduce costs.

-A June 2018 review said that pandemic plans everywhere were inadequate, since natural viruses can emerge with over 50% case fatality rates, but health professionals and policy makers planned as if pandemics would never exceed the 2.5% case fatality rate of the Spanish flu pandemic in 1918.

-In the years leading up to the COVID-19 pandemic, several governments ran demonstration exercises (including Crimson Contagion) which proved that most countries would be underprepared.
+A June 2018 review stated that pandemic plans worldwide were inadequate because natural viruses can emerge with case fatality rates exceeding 50%.
+However, health professionals and policymakers planned as if pandemics would never surpass the 2.5% case fatality rate of the Spanish flu pandemic in 1918.
+In the years leading up to the COVID-19 pandemic, several governments had demonstration exercises (including Crimson Contagion) which proved that most countries would be under-prepared.
 Neither governments nor big businesses took action.

-Several reports underlined the inability of national governments to learn from the previous disease outbreaks, epidemics and pandemics.
+Several reports underlined the reluctance of national governments to advance policy using knowledge gained from previous disease outbreaks, epidemics, and pandemics.
 Richard Horton, editor-in-chief of The Lancet, described the "global response to SARS-CoV-2 [as] the greatest science policy failure in a generation".

-Early outbreaks in Hubei, Italy and Spain showed that several wealthy countries' health care systems were overwhelmed.
+Early outbreaks in Hubei, Italy, and Spain showed that several wealthy countries' health care systems were overwhelmed.
 In developing countries with weaker medical infrastructure, equipment for intensive care beds and other medical needs, shortages were expected to occur earlier.

 International

 The World Health Organization (WHO) and the World Bank warned about the risk of pandemics throughout the 2000s and the 2010s, especially after the 2002–2004 SARS outbreak.
+Several scientific reports also pointed out to this likely evolution.

 The Global Preparedness Monitoring Board released its first report in late 2019.
-Private initiatives also raised awareness about pandemic threats and needs for better preparedness.
+Private initiatives also raised awareness about pandemic threats and the need for better preparedness.
 In 2018, the WHO coined the term, Disease X, which "represents the knowledge that a serious international epidemic could be caused by a pathogen currently unknown to cause human disease" in order to focus research and development on likely candidates for the next, at-the-time unknown, pandemic.